Guardians and Family

 Booking flights is an independent process to be facilitated by the student.
 OIE will reserve and facilitate flights on behalf of all students who would like assistance.

-If a student is participating in programs other than a Faculty-Led, he/she can consult with a study abroad or program advisor for best practices.
+If a student is participating in programs other than a Faculty-Led, they can consult with a study abroad or program advisor for best practices.

 Students must provide ALL flight information including flight numbers, carrier name, dates, and times to OIE.
 USA does not mandate but greatly encourages the purchase of flight, cancellation, and/or interruption insurance.